skojaku/qstest/README.txt

       network - Networkx Graph class instance

-      community - List of the IDs of nodes belonging to a community
+      community - List of the IDs of nodes belonging to a community.

     Output